ga-curriculum/controlled-forms-in-react-lab/exercise/README.md

 export default App;
 ```

-The remainder of the work in this lab will all take place inside of `Bookshelf.jsx`.
+The remainder of the work in this lab will all take place inside `Bookshelf.jsx`.

 ### 2. Define the initial state

-- Initialize your state in `Bookshelf.jsx`:
+Initialize your state in `Bookshelf.jsx`:

 - Create a state variable `books` to store an array of book objects.
-  - Define another state variable `newBook` to handle the inputs for new book additions.
+- Define another state variable, `newBook`, to handle the inputs for new book additions.
 This will be an object with a `title` key and an `author` key, which should hold empty strings to start.

 Example: